Huvadhu Atoll: History

-None of these ancient remains have been properly investigated yet.
+None of these ancient remains have been properly investigated as yet.

 Due to its strategic placement on the main sea route around southern India, Huvadhu and the other southern atolls have a long history of contact from mariners sailing the Indian Ocean through the centuries.

-Descendants of the three dynasties, Devvadhoo, Diyamigili & Isdhoo Dynasty
+Descendants of the three dynasties: Devvadhoo, Diyamigili & Isdhoo

 Families of Devvadhoo, Dhiyamigili and Isdhoo Dynasty can be traced to Devvadu, Addu, Fuvahmulah and Tinadu.
 After the assassination of Muhammed Ghiya'as ud-din, Prince Abdulla son of Ghiyaasuddin was banished to Fuvahmulah.
 The South of Maldives was a safe haven for Abdulla being a descendant of Addu Bodu Fandiyaaru Thakurufaan.

 Sultan Mohamed IV ( Devvadhoo Rasgefaanu )

 Dhevvadhoo island is located at the centre of the Huvadu atoll.
 Sultan Mohamed IV or Devvadhoo Rasgefaanu was the first Sultan of Devvadhoo Dynasty who was the son of Ali Mafahaiy Kilege of Devvadu and Kakuni Dio.
 Sultan Mohamed IV was married to Khadheeja Kan’ba, daughter of Ibrahim Shah Bandar also known as Isdhoo Bodu Velaanaa Thakurufaan.
 After his death the Isdhoo dynasty was proclaimed.